 However, known risk factors for plantar fasciitis include:

 - standing for long periods

 - having tight calf muscles

-- pes cavus, a condition that causes the arch of the foot to be hollow when standing
+- having pes cavus, a condition that causes increased arch height

-For some people, plantar fasciitis becomes a chronic condition.
+However, for some people, plantar fasciitis becomes a chronic condition.
 Symptoms may improve and then appear again, or the pain may remain consistent for a year or longer.
 A